bcornec/wod-set/profile/ADMIN-GUIDE.md

   * Create line before variable declaration: ``token=`cat $EXEPATH/token` ``
   * Use the token in the url WODPRIVREPO="git clone https://user:$token@github.com/Account/wod-private.git wod-private"

-Y﻿ou are now ready to perform the installation again to support a private repository.
+You are now ready to perform the installation again to support a private repository.

 Please note that this setup phase can be concurrent with the public setup phase.
 Indeed, the install script should detect the presence of the private repository owing to the presence of the install.priv file.
 It will automatically adjust the different scripts and variables to add the relevant content.
 It will actually overload some of the variables with private ones.

-Y﻿ou now have a working Workshops-on-Demand backend server in place.
+You now have a working Workshops-on-Demand backend server in place.
 Congratulations!
 The next article in the series will help you better understand the lifecycle of the backend server.
 How does a workshop registration work from the backend server 's side?
 How do you manage this server on a daily basis?
 How and when do you need to update it ?
 All these questions will be answered in the next article.
 And from there, we will move to the frontend side of things and finally to a workshop's creation process.

-I﻿f you need support for this installation process, use our dedicated [slack channel](https://hpedev.slack.com/archives/C01B60X8SSD).
+If you need support for this installation process, use our dedicated [slack channel](https://hpedev.slack.com/archives/C01B60X8SSD).

 Please be sure to check back [HPE Developer blog site](https://developer.hpe.com/blog) to read all the articles in this series.
 Also, check out  the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops) [Data Visualization 101](https://developer.hpe.com/hackshack/replays/42) is now available!
-Stay tuned for additional Workshops-on-Demand in our catalog.I﻿n the previous article<https://developer.hpe.com/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend/> of this series, I explained how to deploy the backend server of our Workshops-on-Demand infrastructure.
+Stay tuned for additional Workshops-on-Demand in our catalog.In the previous article<https://developer.hpe.com/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend/> of this series, I explained how to deploy the backend server of our Workshops-on-Demand infrastructure.

 In this article, I will dig into details on the backend server.
 I will cover the inner workings of the registration process, explaining how a workshop is deployed on the backend server.
 Even though it takes only a few minutes for the backend server to deploy a workshop, there are many processes taking place in the background, which I will cover here.

-A﻿s a reminder, here is a diagram showing the different parts of the Workshops-on-Demand infrastructure.
+As a reminder, here is a diagram showing the different parts of the Workshops-on-Demand infrastructure.
 In this article, I will once again focus on the backend server side and, more precisely, on the JupyterHub server, where all the automation takes place.
 [cid:image003.png@01DC3DC6.A29E6220]
-B﻿ackend server / workshops deployment lifecycle
+Backend server / workshops deployment lifecycle

 The following picture depicts what happens on the backend server when a participant registers for a workshop.
 If you remember from the first article, upon registration the frontend sends instructions to the backend server through a procmail API call so the latter can proceed with the workshop preparation and deployment.
 Once these tasks are completed, it provides the API-DB server with the relevant information

-L﻿et's now look in details what is really happening on the backend server's side:
+Let's now look in details what is really happening on the backend server's side:
 [cid:image003.png@01DC3DC6.A29E6220]

 0- The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As with any API, it uses verbs to perform actions.
 In our case, we leverage CREATE, CLEANUP, RESET and PURGE.

 If you need more info on procmail usage, check this page<https://wiki.archlinux.org/title/Procmail%3E>.

-T﻿ake a look at the following template of the .procmailrc file that will be expanded at setup time.
+Take a look at the following template of the .procmailrc file that will be expanded at setup time.

 MAILDIR=$HOME/.mail      # You'd better make sure it exists